Tree Hugger. Mountain Climber. Jungle Explorer. Wild Swimmer. Nature Steward and Defender. Ecotourism Advocate.

 Like our Page namely, Daniel’s Eco-Travels.

-But what really kept nudging my travel instinct are off-beaten destinations.
+But what really keeps nudging my travel instinct are off-beaten and ecotourism destinations.
 Caves, waterfalls, dipterocarp forests, mountains, rivers, wildlife, cloud formations, limestone formations, mossy forests.
 These natural spectacles envelop me with such profound joy and meaning, that I get ultimately connected with my being and purpose.

 - Provide budget-friendly, and eco-friendly travel tips to fellow travelers.